Continual Learning for Instruction Following from Realtime Feedback: Implementation Details

 \section{Implementation Details}

 We lowercase and tokenize instructions using BPE~\cite{sennrich:2016neural} with a maximum vocabulary size of 4{,}096 and a minimum wordtype occurrence of 2.\footnote{We use the implementation provided by HuggingFace at \url{https://huggingface.co/docs/tokenizers/}.} We learn size-64 word embeddings from scratch.
 We encode instructions with a single-layer LSTM RNN~\cite{Hochreiter:97lstm} with 128 hidden units.
 We embed each position's properties into vectors of size 16.
-We use the same \system{LingUNet} hyperparameters as \citet{Suhr2019:cerealbar}.
+We use the same \system{LingUNet} hyperparameters as \citet{Suhr2019:cerealbar}, and did not perform an additional hyperparameter search.

 We use an ensemble size of $m =$ 10.
 We do not train in ensemble, but train ten separate models and apply ensemble-based inference during deployment.
 When using reward propagation, we use a maximum distance of 8 for propagating to previous actions that received no feedback.
 For training, we use a batch size of 16 agent steps, a learning rate of 0.001, and \system{Adam}~\cite{Kingma:14adam} for optimization.
 We re-initialize model parameters from scratch at the beginning of each round of parameter optimization.
 We use a held-out subset of the original \cerealbar training set as a validation set for early stopping, comprising 5\% of the original split.
-After each epoch, we evaluate model performance using SWSD (\autoref{sec:sup:reboot}) on the validation set, and use patience for model selection.
+After each epoch, we evaluate model performance using SWSD (\autoref{sec:sup:reboot}) on the validation set.
+We use patience for stopping; if ten epochs have passed since the last epoch where the validation SWSD surpassed the previous global maximum, we terminate the training process and choose the model parameters that maximize validation SWSD.
+We use a single GeForce RTX 2080 Ti for training each model.
+Training a single model takes about 28.9 hours on average.
+We run inference on CPU during deployment.

+\paragraph{Comparison of Learning Design Choices} In our second experiment comparing different learning design choices, we deploy for five rounds.
+This number of rounds was chosen because after five rounds in the long-term experiment (\autoref{sec:longterm}), learning trends were clear; this choice balances experiment cost and insight.
+If we acquire more than 200 interactions per round because of the crowdsourcing process, we select exactly 200 games for training and analysis by preferring earlier games played by each worker.
+We discard the other games.